ddotta/quartoify/README.md

 - **Customizable YAML header**: Ability to define title, author, and other parameters
 - **Table of contents**: Automatic generation of a table of contents in the Quarto document with proper depth
 - **Automatic HTML rendering**: Optionally renders the .qmd file to HTML and opens it in your browser (disabled by default)
+- **Customizable themes**: Choose from 25+ Quarto themes to customize the appearance of your HTML documents

 ## Installation